Perdu/Cookie-Glasses/README.md

 Author: Célestin Matte (Université Côte d'Azur, Inria, France)

+This is a research project made at Inria.
+Stage: complete.
+TCFv2 support might be added later.

 ## Install

 You can either install the extension from browsers' addon stores (simple, easy), or manually install it from source.